AxelVx1/mysql_ecommerce_project/README.md

 ## Project Overview
 In this project I create an **E-Commerce Sales and Inventory Management System** designed to track customers, products, orders, payments, and inventory.
 I used **QuickDBD** to first visualize what I wanted the database schema to look like and then built it using **MySQL** in **Visual Studio** to simulate an e-commerce backend.

-The project uses key database design concepts like normalization, table relationships, and the use of SQL to query and analyze the data.
+The project uses key database design concepts like normalization, table relationships, and SQL to query and analyze the data.

 ### Key Features:
 - **Customer Management**: Keep track of customer information including names, emails, addresses, and phone numbers.